Qual Lore

 Post-Qual

 Relax some more.
-You must now fill out an “Advancement to Candidacy” (Plan B) form before the end of the semester following the one in which you took your qual.
-(This will set you back $90 in the form of a check or money order).
+You must now fill out an “Advancement to Candidacy” form before the end of the semester following the one in which you took your qual.
+The form is now on Cal Central underneath the Student Resources section and accessed using the High Degrees Commmittees Form (see video instructions).
+There is also a fee of $90, which is billed to your student account.
+This should be covered by your advisor's research funds, or by NSF (see below).
 You are now 3 signatures (and a thesis) from graduating!